State-by-State Medicaid Challenges: What Providers Need to Know in 2025

 Why Medicaid Varies So Much by State

-Medicaid is jointly funded by the federal government and the states — but administered at the state level.
+Medicaid is jointly funded by the federal government and the states — but it’s administered at the state level.
 That means:

-- Different billing systems
+Different billing systems

-- Different eligibility rules
+Different eligibility rules

-- Different reimbursement rates
+Different reimbursement rates

-- Different requirements for documentation, training, and compliance
+Different documentation, training, and compliance requirements

-Top Challenges by State
+Top Medicaid Challenges by State (2025)

 California

-- Watch for: Complex billing changes for Enhanced Care Management (ECM) and Community Supports.
+Watch for: Complex billing changes for Enhanced Care Management (ECM) and Community Supports.

 Texas